-The vast majority clubs on Pitchero will already have a social media presence but there are always ways to make it work better for you.
+The vast majority of clubs on Pitchero will already have a social media presence but there are always ways to make it work better for you.

 Whether you use Twitter, Instagram, Facebook, all three or others, social media has the potential for any sports club to massively amplify who hears from you - helpful for players, volunteers, sponsorship and fundraising.